ChalresBryan/Sudoku_Solver/README.md

 # Sudoku-Solver
 Sudoku is a logic-based, combinatorial number-placement puzzle.
 In classic Sudoku, the objective is to fill a 9 × 9 grid with digits so that each column, each row, and each of the nine 3 × 3 subgrids that compose the grid (also called "boxes", "blocks", or "regions") contain all of the digits from 1 to 9.
 The puzzle setter provides a partially completed grid, which for a well-posed puzzle has a single solution.

-This is a sudoku solver using the backtracking algorithm.
-It includes a graphical GUI as well as a text based version.
+Using the backtracking algorithm, I have created a sudoku solver.
+Please enjoy a game with a graphical user interface or text based version.

 Run GUI.py to play sudoku.